-I am 41 years old and lucky to be alive.
+I am a grown man and each day I feel grateful to be alive.

 While in college, I was diagnosed with major depression and generalized anxiety disorder.
 Due to stigma, stubbornness, embarrassment, ignorance, and fear I refused all help.
 Instead, I tried to “just get over it.”
 For the next 14 years, I caused untold misery for my family, my friends, my colleagues, and myself.

 My depression led me down a path of negativity, pessimism, agitation and hopelessness.
 I rarely felt happy or content and I frequently felt alone despite the presence of many people in my life.
 My once-confident and outgoing personality began to resemble that of an insecure and timid teenager.
 The more depressed I became, the less I recognized myself.

 My favorite pastimes such as playing hockey, running, camping and hanging out with friends no longer mattered.
 My initiative and drive all but vanished.
 My depression once landed me in the emergency room, being treated for a “heart attack” at the age of 27 when in reality I was simply depressed and anxious.